-- Measure electrical quantities, such as voltage, current and power in electric circuits. - Program the PLC to control field devices, such as motors, relays, solenoids and other electromechanical devices and use its various mathematical functions. - Demonstrate knowledge of operation and characteristics of various types of single phase and three phase motors. - Demonstrate knowledge of single phase and three phase transformers and their various connection methods and their use in power distribution and utilization. - Demonstrate knowledge in applying the National Electrical Code in electrical wiring and control systems.
+- Demonstrate knowledge of basic electric concepts such as Ohm's law and Kirchoff's law. - Measure or calculate electrical quantities, such as voltage, current and power in electric circuits. - Program PLCs to control motors, relays, solenoids, or other electromechanical devices. - Demonstrate knowledge of operation and characteristics of various types of single phase and three phase motors.